 Feb.
 23, 2013

-The University of Notre Dame plated two runs in the top of the first inning and rode the arms of senior Adam Norton, sophomore Donnie Hissa, freshman Zak Kutsulis, sophomore Cristian Torres and junior Dan Slania to a 3-1 victory over Tulane Saturday afternoon at Turchin Stadium.
+NEW ORLEANS - The University of Notre Dame plated two runs in the top of the first inning and rode the arms of senior Adam Norton, sophomore Donnie Hissa, freshman Zak Kutsulis, sophomore Cristian Torres and junior Dan Slania to a 3-1 victory over Tulane Saturday afternoon at Turchin Stadium.
 The Irish improved to 4-1 on the season, while the Green Wave dropped to 3-3.
 Notre Dame became the first non-conference foe to win a series at Tulane since April 2011.

 "I thought they all made quality pitches when they needed to," said third-year Irish coach Mik Aoki.
 "Cristian's (Torres) inning was big because with the number of pitches that Danny (Slania) threw yesterday.
 In order for him to get that save, we were not going to be able to extend him beyond one inning.
 All of those guys at the back end were really, really good."